LIFETIME OF SERVICE STIPEND (Severance Plan)

 - Flat rate = years of service in Uinta County School District Number One X $100, plus

 - Reimbursement of unused sick leave at $80 per each eight (8) hour day for retirement.

 Unusual circumstances will be dealt with on an individual basis as determined and recommended by the Co-Superintendent for Operations.
 An employee approved for the Lifetime of Service Stipend will receive a one-time payment of stipend, and is eligible to the benefits of a Health Retirement Account sponsored by Uinta County School District Number One as a depository for the stipend.

 Uinta County School District Number One strongly recommends that each person consult a private accountant, legal counsel, or other professional assistance, as he/she may deem appropriate, regarding the ramification of each allowable option prior to making a final choice.

-To complete an Application click on the application file below.
+To complete an Application click on the application hyperlink or download the attached file below.